Social group: Dispersal and transformation

 Two or more people in interacting situations will over time develop stable territorial relationships.
 As described above, these may or may not develop into groups.
 But stable groups can also break up in to several sets of territorial relationships.
 There are numerous reasons for stable groups to "malfunction" or to disperse, but essentially this is because of loss of compliance with one or more elements of the definition of group provided by Sherif.
 The two most common causes of a malfunctioning group are the addition of too many individuals, and the failure of the leader to enforce a common purpose, though malfunctions may occur due to a failure of any of the other elements (i.e., confusions status or of norms).

 In a society, there is a need for more people to participate in cooperative endeavors than can be accommodated by a few separate groups.
 The military has been the best example as to how this is done in its hierarchical array of squads, platoons, companies, battalions, regiments, and divisions.
 Private companies, corporations, government agencies, clubs, and so on have all developed comparable (if less formal and standardized) systems when the number of members or employees exceeds the number that can be accommodated in an effective group.
 Not all larger social structures require the cohesion that may be found in the small group.
-Consider the neighborhood, the country club, or the megachurch, which are basically territorial organizations who support large social purposes.
+For example, the neighborhood, the country club, or the megachurch are basically territorial organizations who support large social purposes.
 Any such large organizations may need only islands of cohesive leadership.